The Marshals (NIFL): History

 The Marshals started out as the Waco Marshals in 2004, but finished their inaugural season with a disappointing 2–8 record.
 For the next season they relocated to Cincinnati and became the Cincinnati Marshals.

-Waco/Cincinnati Marshals players and coaches of note: Brett Dietz, Ickey Woods, Ray Jackson, Ed Biles, Lew Carpenter, Odell James, Hubbard Alexander, Mark Ricker, Rayshawn Askew, Louis Fite.
+Waco/Cincinnati Marshals players and coaches of note: Brett Dietz, Ickey Woods, Ray Jackson, Wayne Walker, Ed Biles, Lew Carpenter, Mark Ricker, Odell James, Ron Carpenter, Hubbard Alexander, Rayshawn Askew, Louis Fite.

 The 2004 season

 The NIFL took over operations midway through the 2004 season after realizing that the ownership had "floated" a phony check for the franchise and the league had to assume financial burden to a team that had never paid a penny to even join the league due to the fraudulent payment by ownership.
 The league then agreed to sell the rights to Tony Williams and Manuel Ramos, who was serving as the Defensive Coordinator and Special Teams Coordinator respectively, at the time.
 Williams and Ramos reign as owners didn't last much longer after it was found that they could not make payments either to the H.O.T. and had bounced employee paychecks, did not pay bills to companies for services and did not have the required insurance for the players; same as their predecessors.
 Several new players were signed, as the NIFL managed the Marshals for the remainder of the 2004 season.